 For the second edition of Overheard at Contact, we wanted to dig up some juicy secrets about rising comedy and theatre star Amy Vreeke, but as it turns out, she LOVES to share, so we just took her for a drink instead.

-We caught up with Amy as she is drinking an ice cold pint - on a surprisingly hot day for Manchester - outside a pub in Hulme.
+We caught up with Amy as she was sipping an ice cold pint - on a surprisingly hot day for Manchester - outside a pub in Hulme.

 So… I bet you get asked this all the time, but how do you pronounce your name?